ballhan/martingale-system-simulation/README.md

 # Martingale System Simulator

+This is a fun project used to simluate playing American roulette using the "double down strategy"

-**v2.0** is live at [https://ballhan.github.io/martingale-system-simulator/](https://ballhan.github.io/martingale-system-simulator/).
+**v3.0** is live at [https://ballhan.github.io/martingale-system-simulator/](https://ballhan.github.io/martingale-system-simulator/).

 ## TODO
 - [ ] Add graph for visual representation.

-Feel free to check the live version and stay tuned for the upcoming features!